 Through Development for Conservation LLC, I help non-profit organizations get the most out of their fundraising by comparing actual results to benchmarks experienced by similar organizations.
 The Development Audit typically involves three days of work including one day on site but may extend for larger organizations.
 The audit analyzes individual, corporate, and foundation activity and results over the most recent 5-year period and delivers a formal report covering the findings and recommendations.
 It also includes substantial interviews with all fundraising staff and Board leadership.

-The Mini-Audit is a short-form audit for organizations that want most of the insight at a lower cost.
-The Mini-Audit includes document review, database analysis, and in-person report delivery, but does not include the initial site visit or board and staff interviews.
+The Development Assessment is an audit-lite for organizations that want most of the insight at a lower cost.
+The Development Assessment includes document review, database analysis, and in-person report delivery, but does not include the initial site visit or board and staff interviews.
 The fee for the Mini-Audit is $2,000 plus travel.

 David’s recommendations provided a road map that we could follow and at the same time helped us raise more money.
 In fact, he encouraged us to launch a $1000 giving club.
 In our first year we raised $80,000 in 8 months.
 And that is no small thing for a land trust in rural Colorado.

 - From Kristie Nackord, San Isabel Land Protection Trust